dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 }
 ```

 Now you should see just one call.
-If you want to go deeper with the topic, here is the [Hot vs Cold Observables](http://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) article by Ben Lesh.
+If you want to go deeper with the topic, here is a [Hot vs Cold Observables](http://medium.com/@benlesh/hot-vs-cold-observables-f8094ed53339) article by Ben Lesh.

 ## Programming the reactive way in Angular

 ### Handling events
 We've covered how you've probably used RxJS observables for *Http* in Angular, even if you weren't aware of it.
-However, there are more things to do with streams, even if Angular doesn't require you to do so.
+However, there are many more things you can do with streams, even if Angular doesn't require you to do so.
 Now we move on to the *on click* events.
 The traditional, imperative way of handling click events in Angular is as follows:

 ```ts
 @Component({